regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Approximating a GRF by a regTPS-KLE: A Bayesian Approach

-To characterize the uncertainty in all model parameters, including $\alpha$ and $\sigma_\varepsilon$, we employ the MCMC method, specifically the Hamiltonian Monte Carlo (HMC) algorithm implemented in Stan \citep{carpenter2017stan, stan2018stan}, via the \texttt{tmbstan} package in R \citep{monnahan2018no}.
-The pre-computation of the fixed eigendecomposition done in R allows for fast, linear-time calculation of the prior density in each step of the sampler, making it possible to obtain a robust representation of the full posterior distribution.
+To characterize the uncertainty in all model parameters, including $\alpha$ and $\sigma_\varepsilon$, we employ the Hamiltonian Monte Carlo (HMC) algorithm implemented in Stan \citep{carpenter2017stan, stan2018stan}, via Template Model Builder (TMB) \citep{kristensen2015tmb} and \texttt{tmbstan} \citep{monnahan2018no} packages of the statistical software R. The pre-computation of the fixed eigendecomposition in Equation~\eqref{eq33} allows for fast, linear-time calculation of the prior density and likelihood gradient in each step of the sampler, making it computationally feasible to obtain a robust representation of the full posterior distribution.